PDF Finding Aid

 This collection contains Kermit Hall's personal papers.

 Includes much of the materials housed in Kermit Hall's office after his death.
 Includes publications, manuscripts, research files on New York Times Co. v.
-Sullivan, records from the Assassination Records Review Board, and memorabilia.
+Sullivan, records from the Assassination Records Review Board, and speeches given while President of UAlbany.

 Biographical / Historical:

 Kermit Lance Hall was born on August 31, 1944 in Akron, Ohio.
-Hall served in the Vietnam War and then earned a bachelor's degree from the University of Akron, a master's degree from Syracuse University in 1967, and a Ph.D from the University of Minnesota in 1972.
+Hall served in the Vietnam War from 1967-1969 and then earned a bachelor's degree from the University of Akron, a master's degree from Syracuse University in 1967, and a Ph.D from the University of Minnesota in 1972.
 Hall also recieved a MSL from Yale Law School in 1980.
+He was a recognized scholar and expert on legal history and the Supreme Court and wrote extensively on the development of federal and state courts.
+In 1979, as a scholar at Wayne State University, Hall published his first book, The Politics of Justice: Lower Federal Judicial Selection and the Second Party System, 1829-61.

 Hall died on August 13, 2006 in South Carolina and was survived by his wife Phyllis.